-Then you could directly use a .foo file in a \SOURCES variable and expect the correct results:
+Then you could directly use a .foo file in a $\SOURCES$ variable and expect the correct results:

 '''

 bin_PROGRAMS = doit

-doit SOURCES = doit.foo
+doit_SOURCES = doit.foo

 '''

 This was the simpler and more common case.
-In other cases, you will have to help Automake to figure which extensions you are defining your suffix rule for.
-This usually happens when your extensions does not start with a dot.
+In other cases, you will have to help Automake to figure out which extensions you are defining your suffix rule for.
+This usually happens when your extension does not start with a dot.
 Then, all you have to do is to put a list of new suffixes in the SUFFIXES variable before you define your implicit rule.

-For instance, the following definition prevents Automake to misinterpret '.idlC.cpp:' as an attempt to transform .idlC files into .cpp files.
+For instance, the following definition prevents Automake from misinterpreting the '.idlC.cpp:' rule as an attempt to transform .idlC files into .cpp files.